denuoweb/password_reset_frontend/README.md

 This project is a secure password reset system allowing users to reset their passwords through a web interface.
 It's implemented in Python using the Flask framework for the frontend, and a custom server setup for handling requests and responses.

 ## Project Structure
-- `protocol/`: Contains classes for message formatting and processing.
+- `protocol/protocol.py` (Message Protocol): Provides message classes used by server.py to format requests and responses and for processing.
-- `server/`: Hosts the server logic, including connection handling and argument parsing.
+- `server/server.py` (Server Logic): Hosts the server logic, including connection handling and argument parsing.
+Processes requests from frontend.py.
+Formats messages using classes from protocol.py.
+Sends responses back to frontend.py.
-- `site/`: Houses the Flask application for the frontend.
+- `site/frontend.py` (Flask Application): Houses the Flask application for the frontend.
+Sends requests to and receives responses from server.py.
+Renders the web interface for users.

 ## Prerequisites
 - Python 3.8+